1 / 10

 You can expect to pay upwards of £6000 for an early example with a history as an airport-run taxi, while prices of the post-facelift Alhambra start at around £11,000.

 Trim levels and standard equipment

-The SE trim offers everything you need, including 17-inch alloy wheels, automatic headlights, a 6.5-inch touchscreen, Apple CarPlay, Android Auto, integrated sunblinds, cruise control, front and rear parking sensors and three-zone climate control.
+The SEAT Alhambra in SE trim offers everything you need, including 17-inch alloy wheels, automatic headlights, a 6.5-inch touchscreen, Apple CarPlay, Android Auto, integrated sunblinds, cruise control, front and rear parking sensors and three-zone climate control.

 However, we’d recommend the SE L, if only for the electric sliding doors and rear-view camera.
 You’ll also be grateful for the heated seats when the temperature drops during the winter months.

-The Xcellence trim is arguably a touch OTT for the Alhambra, but the electric sunroof and keyless entry and go are welcome touches.
+The SEAT Alhambra in Xcellence trim is arguably a touch OTT, but the electric sunroof and keyless entry and go are welcome touches.
 Given the discounts we’ve seen on the Xcellence models, maybe the lavish route is the way to go.

 Yes, after an impressive 10 year lifespan, the SEAT Alhambra was discontinued in 2020.

 Is the SEAT Alhambra the same as the Volkswagen Sharan?